oaugusto256/satec/README.md

 ## Installation

-You can clone the repository using git or download it from the button at the top.
+Clone the repository and move to the satec folder.

 ```sh
 $ git clone https://github.com/tavioalves/satec.git
 ````

-SATEC requires some libraries to work, please install them using the following commands:
+Execute the following commands to install the libraries.

 ```sh
 $ sudo apt-get install python-qt4-phonon